 Atlanta Household Product Defect Attorneys

-Compensation for Defective Household Product Injuries
+Compensation for Defective Household Product Injuries in Atlanta

 Under U.S. consumer protection laws, household product manufacturers are legally obligated to develop, test, and produce items that do not cause serious injury or death.
 Unfortunately, hundreds of accidents occur every year due to a dangerous or defective household product that sends unsuspecting consumers to the emergency room.

-What is a Defective Household Product?
+What Is a Defective Household Product?

 A defective product is one that is unsafe for ordinary use or even reasonably foreseeable use, causing injury or death.
 In many cases, a defect is caused by negligence or oversight at some point during the design, manufacture, distribution, or sale of the product.
 Common defective household items include electrical appliances, furniture, or tools.
 If an item is not safe for consumer use and does not include warnings about potential dangers, the consumer may seek financial compensation for any resulting damages.

-Causes of Household Product Defects
+What Are Some Causes of Household Product Defects?

 A defect may not be readily apparent and can occur at any stage of the production process from design to distribution.
 An Atlanta personal injury attorney can investigate whether your injury accident was caused by the following types of defects: